Institutes (Gaius): Citing the Institutes

-In academic literature the Institutes are sometimes cited as "Gai.
+In academic literature, the Institutes are sometimes cited as "Gai.
 1,1" (referring to book 1, section 1 of the Institutes), while other authors prefer "Gai. inst.
 4,44" (referring to book 4, section 44 of the Institutes).
 The Bluebook recommends the following citation style: "G. Inst.
 1.144" (referring to book 1, section 144 of the Institutes).

 Editions

 Multiple editions of the Institutes have been published since the discovery of the Codex Veronensis, beginning with the editio princeps of Johann Friedrich Ludwig Göschen (Berlin, 1820).
 The author of the 1911 Encyclopædia Britannica recommends the 1885 edition by Edward Poste, which includes an English translation.

-The editio maior of the Institutes is, however, still in the process of being published, It is edited by Martin David and Hein L. W. Nelson (Gai Institutionum commentarii quattuor: 1954, 1960, 1968 [books 1 and 2]) and Hein L. W. Nelson and Ulrich Manthe (Gai Institutiones: 1992, 1999, 2007 [book 3]).
+The editio maior, the major critical edition, of the Institutes is, however, still in the process of being published.
+It is edited by Martin David and Hein L. W. Nelson (Gai Institutionum commentarii quattuor: 1954, 1960, 1968 [books 1 and 2]) and Hein L. W. Nelson and Ulrich Manthe (Gai Institutiones: 1992, 1999, 2007 [book 3]).

 Other editions include one by Emil Seckel and Bernhard Kübler (8th edition, Leipzig, 1939) and Francis de Zulueta, which contains Zulueta's own Latin text with an English translation and commentary (Oxford, 1946).